AryanPROOO/aryan-first/README.md

 # aryan-first
-this is my first git repository
+this is my first git repository.
+AUTHOR = aryan tiwari